Hykemint History, Family Crest & Coats of Arms

-Anglo-Saxons.
+The earliest origins of the name Hykemint date back to the time of the Anglo-Saxons.
 The name is derived from the baptismal name for the son of Hickman.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
-Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
+Baptismal names were sometimes given in honour of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Hykemint family